wanhasibala/quizz-me/README.md

 # Quizz Me
-Quizz Me is a mobile app built with React Native that allows users to take quizzes on various topics.
-It is designed with a clean UI, including functional components, navigation between different quiz topics, and task tracking capabilities to keep users engaged.
+Quizz Me is a mobile app built with React Native that allows users to create todo list for daily activity.
+It is designed with a clean UI, and task tracking capabilities to keep users engaged.
 This app uses Expo Router for navigation and provides toast notifications to improve the user experience.

 # Features
-Quiz Topics: Browse through various quiz topics to test your knowledge.
 Daily and Monthly Tasks: Track daily and monthly tasks with a custom Todo List.
 Toast Notifications: Receive feedback with toast messages for actions like creating, completing, or deleting tasks.
 Swipe to Delete: Easily delete tasks by swiping them away.